Documentation Index

 gpg --import /opt/appgate/appgate.gpg

-Verify the package with:
+Verify the package:

 dpkg-sig --verify PACKAGENAME